celestiaorg/celestia-app/docs/architecture/adr-014-versioned-namespaces.md

 The current schema poses a challenge for the following scenarios:

-1. Consider increasing the namespace id size [celestia-app#1308](https://github.com/celestiaorg/celestia-app/issues/1308)
-    - Since there is no prefix to the namespace ID, it isn't possible to distinguish between a share with an 8 byte namespace ID and a larger namespace ID (say 16 bytes).
-2. Deterministic namespace ID based on blob content [celestia-app#1377](https://github.com/celestiaorg/celestia-app/issues/1377)
-    - Assuming we use SHA-256 and the deterministic namespace ID has a length of 32 bytes, it isn't possible to distinguish between an 8 byte namespace ID and a 32 byte namespace ID.
-3. Changes to the non-interactive default rules that don't break backwards compatibility with existing namespaces [celestia-app#1282](https://github.com/celestiaorg/celestia-app/issues/1282), [celestia-app#1161](https://github.com/celestiaorg/celestia-app/pull/1161)
+1. Changes to the non-interactive default rules that don't break backwards compatibility with existing namespaces [celestia-app#1282](https://github.com/celestiaorg/celestia-app/issues/1282), [celestia-app#1161](https://github.com/celestiaorg/celesctia-app/pull/1161)
     - After mainnet launch, if we want to change the non-interactive default rules but retain the previous non-interactive default rules for backwards compatibility, it isn't possible to differentiate the namespaces that want to use the old rules vs the new rules.
+1. Changes to the format of a padding share.
+1. Changes to the format of PFB transaction serialization.

 ## Proposal